A mileage-based fee for Pennsylvania drivers? - NewsBreak

 Future

 According to PennDOT’s website , an MBUF would have multiple options for mileage reporting.
-That would include technology that records and reports mileage, manually recording mileage and reporting it through a smartphone, a mail-in form, or through an online submission, or having mileage recorded during an annual inspection.$7,500 tax credit for EVs start in 2023: How will it work?
+That would include technology that records and reports mileage, manually recording mileage and reporting it through a smartphone, a mail-in form or an online submission, or having mileage recorded during an annual inspection.

-The same website says rural drivers may save money compared to the gas tax.
-That, however, assumes rural drivers are driving less fuel efficient vehicles than their urban counterparts.
+The same website states rural drivers may save money compared to the gas tax.
+That, however, assumes rural drivers are driving less fuel-efficient vehicles than their urban counterparts.
 That said, a 2020 analysis by the Eastern Transportation Coalition said rural Pennsylvania drivers would see a savings of about $34 per year through an MBUF compared to the gas tax.

 When requested, PennDOT offered no timeline for potential MBUF implementation.
 PennDOT can not implement an MBUF nor eliminate the gas tax on its own.
 The Pennsylvania Legislature would need to authorize PennDOT to implement an MBUF.